-Inactives are members who have ceased contributing to the Fund, but have not yet received an entitlement, and for whom insufficient data is available.
+Inactives are members who have ceased contributing to the Fund, but have not yet received an entitlement.
 These members are split into two groups according to the data available to calculate entitlements:

-- Inactives(1A) are members with less than 10 years membership, or with a salary of nil or \$1. - Inactives(1B) are members with at least 10 years membership and a salary.
+- Inactive members with less than 10 years membership, or with a salary of nil or \$1, who are entitled to a withdrawal benefit. - Inactive members with at least 10 years membership and a salary, who are entitled to a deferred pension..